Crucial-Diff: A Unified Diffusion Model for Crucial Image and Annotation Synthesis in Data-scarce Scenarios: Method

 \section{Method}

 Crucial-Diff tackles target synthesis challenges in data-scarce scenarios by generating high-quality samples that expose downstream model weaknesses and ensure cross-domain applicability.
 As shown in Fig. \ref{fig:pipe}(a), our Crucial-Diff synthesizes crucial images by inputting a target reference image $x^r$ that encodes target-specific features, a background image $x^b$ that provides contextual information and a bounding box mask $m$ that specifies the location of target into model.
-Specifically, the Scene Agnostic Feature Extractor module is first used to extract textual embeddings of the target characteristic from the reference image (Sec. \ref{sec:uni}).
+The bounding box mask is generated by randomly sampling coordinates within the background image space, with both its position and size determined through a randomization process.
+Crucial-Diff begins with the Scene Agnostic Feature Extractor (SAFE) module, which extracts textual embeddings of the target characteristic from the reference image (Sec. \ref{sec:uni}).
 Next, the Weakness Aware Sample Miner (WASM) extracts textual embeddings of subtle target characteristics that can mislead downstream model detection errors from the reference image, leveraging its ability to capture deceptive features acquired during the training process (Sec. \ref{sec:hard}).
 The textual features from WASM module are used to compute attention outputs, which are then fused with those from SAFE module, dynamically guiding synthesis process to obtain crucial images with target.
 Finally, accurate pixel-level annotations of targets are produced by extracting and binarizing attention maps between crucial features and target features derived from proposed two modules (Sec. \ref{sec:anno}).